 \section{Abstract}

-In \cite{BZ}, the authors defined a class of domains called Goldilocks domains and they showed that such a domain satisfies a visibility condition with respect to Kobayashi extremal curves.
+In the last decade, G. Bharali and A. Zimmer defined a class of domains called Goldilocks domains and they showed that such a domain satisfies a visibility condition with respect to the Kobayashi extremal curves.
 Inspired by their construction, we define a subclass of Goldilocks domains called strongly Goldilocks domains and we prove a quantitative visibility result on strongly Goldilocks domains.
-Using our quantitative visibility result, we extend the Gehring-Hayman Theorem on simply connected planar domains to strongly Goldilocks domains.
-As an application of our construction, we also give lower estimates to Kobayashi distance.
+Using our quantitative visibility result, we extend the Gehring-Hayman theorem on simply connected planar domains to strongly Goldilocks domains.
+As an application of our construction, we also give lower estimates to the Kobayashi distance.

 \subjclass[2020]{32F45}